Why is My Baby Waking SO Early in the Morning?

 Food, Light and Social Interaction

-If your baby is getting any of the above things around the same time they are waking to start the day, it could be the culprit!
+What I often see happening is that baby starts waking early to start the day (whether at 3 months old or 6 months or a year old) and then we get them up to start the day.
 Food, light and social interaction set the biological clock.
+If your baby is getting any of these things around the same time they are waking to start the day, it could be the culprit!
 So if your baby’s room starts getting light around 5am or if there is a light on outside their room shining through, this can wake them up.
 Light signals to their brain that it is wake up time.
 You might also have a hard time resettling your baby after an early morning feed if there is any light coming into their room.

 The same goes for food and social interaction.
 If your little one is consistently waking up around the same time and is getting food (milk) or you are going into their room and interacting, this will likely result in a habitual wake as their brain prepares to get these things at this time.